terramate-io/terramate-docs/concepts/configuration.md

 # Configuration

-In this section, we will cover the configuration as a core concept in Terramate.
+This section explains configuration as a core concept in Terramate.

 ## Introduction

-Terramate follows the **"everything as code"** principle, which means that you can fully configure Terramate with code.
+Terramate follows the **"everything as code"** principle, meaning you can fully configure Terramate with code.

-For that, Terramate uses **Hashicorp Configuration Language (HCL)** as its configuration language.
-This is done by extending HCL with Terramate-specific language constructs such as the `terramate`, `stack`, `generate_hcl` or `globals` blocks that allow you to configure Terramate features such as Stacks, Orchestration, Code Generation, and Variables.
+Terramate uses **Hashicorp Configuration Language (HCL)** as its configuration language by extending HCL with Terramate-specific language constructs such as the `terramate`, `stack`, `generate_hcl` or `globals` blocks that allow you to configure Terramate features such as Stacks, Orchestration, Code Generation, and Variables.

 ## Why HCL

 HCL is a structured configuration language rather than a data structure serialization language.
-This means that, unlike languages such as JSON, YAML, or TOML, HCL is always decoded using an application-defined schema.
+It means that, unlike languages such as JSON, YAML, or TOML, HCL gets decoded using an application-defined schema.

 In a nutshell:
 - HCL allows you to **define**, **compute** and **reuse** configurations easily.